FAQ

 Are you allergic to nickel?
 If so, it would be best to choose a frame which is made of plastic or titanium.

 We guarantee that all our products are the real deal.
 We also offer a 2 years warranty on all our eyewear and 14 days to return your order in case you are not totally satisfied with the purchase.
-If you have any questions or concerns regarding any of our products please Contact Us.

 We understand that reading your prescription can be tricky if you're not an optician!
 That's why we've created the following list to make the whole thing simpler.